VictorRodriguezIronhack/reto_web/README.md

-## Ironhack Challenge - The Phone Cave :rocket:
+## Ironhack Challenge - The Phone Cave

 The challenge was to create a Single page application whose objetive is to offer a list of phones and their details.
 First of allyou need to login with this `username:` Loreto and `password:` loretoalvarez.